 Keystone Learning Services supports the use of District technology for work related purposes and in support of the District's educational objectives.
 Employees are responsible for displaying appropriate behavior and maintaining a professional and productive learning and working environment when using district technology.
 Use of computer technology must comply with Keystone Learning Services and school rules for appropriate use, and local, state and federal statute, including copyright law.
-Keystone technology is not intended for personal use.
+To prevent damage to Keystone PAT electronic devices while in use, staff should: